 Set up the Postman MCP server

-The Postman MCP server supports both streamable HTTP and STDIO.
-The streamable HTTP server is available at https://mcp.postman.com/, and the STDIO server is available in Postman's MCP server GitHub repository.
+The Postman MCP server supports both remote servers through streamable HTTP and local servers with STDIO.
+The remote server is available at https://mcp.postman.com/ and https://mcp.eu.postman.com for the EU, and the local server is available in Postman’s MCP server GitHub repository.
 You can also fork the Postman MCP collection from the Postman Public Workspace.

 Before getting started, you’ll need to generate a Postman API key.

-The streamable HTTP Postman MCP server offers the following tool configuration modes:
+The remote Postman MCP server offers the following tool configuration modes through streamable HTTP:

 • Minimal - This mode (https://mcp.postman.com/minimal) provides the 37 essential tools for common Postman operations.